Peltast: Development

-In the Archaic period, the Greek martial tradition had been focused almost exclusively on the heavy infantry, or hoplites.
+In Archaic Greece, the Greek martial tradition had been focused almost exclusively on the heavy infantry, or hoplites.

 The style of fighting used by peltasts originated in Thrace, and the first Greek peltasts were recruited from the Greek cities of the Thracian coast.
 They are generally depicted on vases and in other images as wearing the typical Thracian costume, which includes the distinctive Phrygian cap made of fox-skin and with ear flaps.
 They also usually wore patterned tunics, fawnskin boots and long cloaks, called zeiras, decorated with a bright, geometric, pattern.
 However, many mercenary peltasts were probably recruited in Greece.
 Some vases have also been found showing hoplites (men wearing Corinthian helmets, greaves and cuirasses, holding hoplite spears) carrying peltes.
 Often, the mythical Amazons (women warriors) are shown with peltast equipment.

 Peltasts gradually became more important in Greek warfare, in particular during the Peloponnesian War.